xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-2022.22 November 7, 2022
+   -- bug (gil).
+Fix start channel bug when PolyLine Lights/Node is greater than 1 2022.22 November 7, 2022
    -- enh (gil)    Refactored several huge sections of code in PolyLine reducing the complexity of the code -- enh (keith)  Add a way to add show players and pure media players to the controller tab